jacobalberty/unifi-docker/README.md

 ## Current Information

-**The current "latest" version is Unifi Controller 7.5.176.
+The current tested version of unifi-docker is listed in the table below.
-There are currently no hot-fix or CVE warnings affecting Unifi Controller.**

 You can choose the version of Unifi Controller in the `docker run ...` command.
 In Docker terminology, these versions are specified by "tags".